acltc/weekend_work_2/README.md

 Object Oriented Programming is one of the most fundamental skills as a programmer, and you'll want to get really good at it.
 These exercises will help you get there.

+You have a choice this week.
+You must do the yodel challenge.
+You can choose to do the trees challenge or the batman_vs_superman challenge.
+Trees is going to be easy, the superhero challenge is going to push you a little more.

+You have the tools to do both, but don't push yourself if you are uncomfortable with the harder exercise.

 ## Usage

 Each problem has driver code at the bottom so you can test your solution by running the code in Sublime (Command + B).
 Alternatively, you can run each file from the terminal as well.